 This type of company is usually a preferred choice for small or family businesses and start-ups with a view to expanding in the future.

-The liability of the members is also limited by the unpaid shares the shareholders hold in the company.
-What this means is that in the event of winding up, the members are only liable to pay such amount of unpaid shares (if any).
+The liability of the members is also limited by the unpaid shares the shareholders hold in the company, which also means that in the event of winding up, the members are only liable to pay such amount of unpaid shares (if any).

 This is similar to the private company limited by shares however, the following distinguishes it from a private limited liability company: